-Once the student is no longer enrolled at least half-time and a six month grace period has ended, loan repayment for Federal Direct Stafford Loans may be deferred.
+Once you are no longer enrolled at least half-time in college and a sixmonth grace period has ended, loan repayment for Federal Direct Stafford Loans may be deferred

-- During any period in which the borrower is pursuing at least a half-time course of study as determined by the institution; - During any period in which the borrower is pursuing a course of study under an approved graduate fellowship program or rehabilitation program training program for disabled individuals; - For up to 3 years during periods in which the borrower is actively seeking but unable to find full-time employment; - For up to 3 years for any reason, which Caltech determines, has caused or will cause the borrower to have an economic hardship.
+- during any period in which you are pursuing at least a half-time course of study as determined by the institution; - during any period in which you are pursuing a course of study under an approved graduate fellowship program or rehabilitation training program for disabled individuals; - for up to three years during periods in which you are actively seeking but unable to find full-time employment; - for up to three years for any reason, which Caltech determines, that has caused or will cause you to have an economic hardship.

-These deferment provisions were applicable to new borrowers whose first disbursement is made on or after July 1, 1993.
+These deferment provisions apply to new borrowers whose first Federal Direct Loan disbursement is made on or after July 1, 1994.

-Unlike the Federal Perkins Loan program, there are no postdeferment grace periods for Federal Direct Stafford Loans.
+Unlike the Federal Perkins Loan program, which provides for a nine-month grace period following each period of statutory deferment, there are no post-deferment grace periods for Federal Direct Stafford Loans.